Coedice/website/.github/SECURITY.md

 email thread, and not in public, until the patch is released.

 Examples for details to include:
+- A description of the vulnerability
-- Ideally a short description (or a script) to demonstrate an exploit.
+- Ideally a script (or a description) to demonstrate an exploit.
 - The affected platforms and scenarios (the vulnerability might only affect setups with case-sensitive file systems, for